kenhkan/morrison/README.md

 ### Differences from classical FBP (cFBP)

-Vyzzi is inspired by cFBP but diverges from some of its rules highlighted in the sub-sections below.
+Vyzzi is inspired by cFBP and is an almost faithful implementation of cFBP.
+However, there are some differences, described in the sections below.

-Note that despite the following differences, the two major constraints of FBP, the flow constraint and the order-preserving constraint, [1] are enforced for this to work as a valid FBP implementation.
+Note that despite the minor differences, the two major constraints of FBP, the flow constraint and the order-preserving constraint, [1] are enforced.

-Two of the three legs of FBP [2] also hold for Vyzzi:
+The three legs of FBP [2] also hold for Vyzzi:

-- True: asynchronous processes
+- asynchronous processes
-- False: data packets (IPs) with a lifetime of their own
+- data packets (IPs) with a lifetime of their own
-- True: external definition of connections
+- external definition of connections

 #### Data packets (IPs) with a lifetime of their own

-Enforcing IPs with their own lifetime offers the guarantee that a single IP is not simultaneously consumed in two processes.
-This guarantee is rendered meaningless in Vyzzi as it maps an FBP process to a Unix system process and an FBP connection to a Unix pipe.
-Because of this system-level isolation, unlike traditional cFBP implementations, the content, rather than the "handle", of an IP is copied.

-The implication is that a component has no explicit way to create or destroy an IP.
-A data packet is simply "created" when sent by a component and "destroyed" when received.

-#### Bounded buffer in connections

-Vyzzi connection buffer is not bounded.
-Practically, they are bounded by the buffer size of a Unix pipe on the machine.
-In that sense, it does honor the bounded buffer feature of cFBP so that processes do block, but the buffer size is not configurable at the application level.

-The benefit of configurable buffer size is for the network developer to set the degree of coupling between processes depending on system resources.
-Vyzzi targets modern server-grade machines (see the section "Goals and non-goals" above) and assumes that the operating system is configured to run the software in question optimally.
+Technically there is a lifetime for each IP.
+However, for a component that is not FBP-aware (i.e. Vyzzi provides a wrapper that marshals data between the FBP world and the Unix world), the IP is created on sending and destroy on receiving.

+This does not violate FBP principles, but may be "awkward" to some that an IP in between two FBP-unaware components does not travel anywhere else.

 #### Tree structures

-The benefit of tree structures in cFBP is to pass multiple IPs as one IP in a bounded connection.
-In Vyzzi, we cannot pass just the handle of a tree of IPs between processes as each process is a Unix system process.
+Implementing tree structures is non-trivial while respecting Unix semantics.
+This has not been implemented in Vyzzi.

+*TODO* Provide an Issue.

 ## Component specification